passionista/master_thesis_kuleuven2023/README.md

 # Project Structure
 The project is organized into the following files:

-'collaborative_filtering.ipynb:' This Jupyter Notebook contains the implementation of the collaborative filtering recommender. content-based_filtering.ipynb: This Jupyter Notebook contains the implementation of the content-based filtering recommender. hybrid_filtering.ipynb: This Jupyter Notebook contains the implementation of the hybrid filtering recommender. eda.ipynb: This Jupyter Notebook includes the exploratory data analysis performed on the dataset.
+"collaborative_filtering.ipynb:" This Jupyter Notebook contains the implementation of the collaborative filtering recommender. content-based_filtering.ipynb: This Jupyter Notebook contains the implementation of the content-based filtering recommender. hybrid_filtering.ipynb: This Jupyter Notebook contains the implementation of the hybrid filtering recommender. eda.ipynb: This Jupyter Notebook includes the exploratory data analysis performed on the dataset.